jawdinmorris/volumeteer/README.md

   * Charity Profile
   * Jobs Index
   * Show Jobs
-* ERD
+* ~~ERD~~
 * This Whole Checklist

-## PROBLEM Definition
+## PROBLEM DEFINITION

-  People wish to volunteer more often.
-However it's hard to find the right fit in regards to commitment and skills.

-  Charities struggle to find more volunteers than regulars and thus avoid variables.
+  Charities always need more volunteers, particularly during variable event seasons.
+(Yearly fundraisers etc.) Not for profit's in Australia source 6.1 million volunteers each year.
+These volunteers work for a combined 713 million hours each year.
+This is an average of 100 hours per person per year.
+(Although it is worth noting the unreliability of self-reported data.)
+Source: https://www.volunteeringaustralia.org/wp-content/uploads/VA-Key-statistics-about-Australian-volunteering-16-April-20151.pdf

+  To see how the general public felt about volunteering I created a short survey to ask people's experiences and their barriers to volunteering.
+Whilst a large amount of people (50%+) already volunteer, many feel as though they don't volunteer enough with a whopping 100% of people feeling they do not volunteer enough.
+A survey I created found the number one reason people were unlikely to volunteer is time constraints with 76% of respondents.
+  ![alt text][survey_pic]

+  [survey_pic]:https://i.gyazo.com/355124a8fe65e2471e9d29f43a46fc3e.png "Survey Results"

 ## PROBLEM SOLUTION

   A platform to 'Crowd-Source' volunteers.
-Allow users to find volunteer opportunities based on availabilities.
+Allow users to find volunteer opportunities based on availabilities and skills.
 Allow charities to post up advertisements and manage volunteers.
+Focus on short, variable opportunities.

 ## USER STORIES